Flat-Earther 'Mad' Mike Hughes Scraps Plans For Manned Homemade Rocket Launch...For Now

 “[They] told me they would not allow me to do the event… at least not at that location.
 It’s been very disappointing.”

 Despite Saturday’s disappointing launch cancellation, “Mad” Mike isn’t throwing in the towel on his project, which involved years of building his homemade rocket in his garage.
-Instead, reports The Chicago Tribune, Hughes is treating Saturday’s setback as nothing more than a minor blip on his flat-earth radar.
+Instead, reports the Chicago Tribune, Hughes is treating Saturday’s setback as nothing more than a minor blip on his flat-Earth radar.
 In fact, the self-taught rocket scientist plans to launch his steam-powered rocket into the “atmosflat” sometime this coming week, possibly as early as Tuesday.
 What’s more, Hughes isn’t worried about his BLM dispute, because he plans to move the launch a few miles down the road onto private property.

 Federal government conspires to prevent Mad Mike Hughes from obtaining proof the Earth is flat. #FlatEarth #nasa https://t.co/uXXAQX4vOj